Steven-Comayagua/Surveillance-Drone-Prototype/README.md

 - [ ] Implement a mobile version of an image classification model (YOLO 8 for instance), which would be the most advanced one that works the best on the hardware.
 - [x] Provide the CPU usage (you need to have some CPU capacity left for later specific calculations).
 - [x] Publish the live results on a local IP in which the ground station be able to access the results.
+- [ ] You need to make the drone fully wireless, so you should make sure you will not need to have any initializations on the Jetson before your flight with getting a wired connection to it (hint: the Jetson can turn on automatically and get connected to specific wifi or even provide its own hotspot.
+So, by knowing its IP, you should be able to SHH into it from the ground station and run your codes.).

 ### Steps to do the tasks: